akikoo/one-web-boilerplate/README.md

 6. CSS and JS files are copied to a temporary folder for manipulation, flattening folders
 7. CSS files are minified and concatenated, and placed in build/publish/assets/css
-8. JSLint or JSHint tools (you decide which one) are run against JavaScript code
+8. JSLint or JSHint tool (you decide which one) is run against JavaScript code
 9. JSDoc documentation is created and placed in build/publish/docs/jsdocs
 10. JavaScript files are minified and concatenated and placed in /build/publish/assets/js